vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     ```
    The image bundle in the form of TAR files, along with the `publish-images-fromtar.yaml` file, is downloaded .
 The YAML file defines the mapping between the images and the TAR files.

-1. Download the Tanzu CLI plug-ins
+1. Download the Tanzu CLI plug-ins.

     Download the plugin-inventory image along with all selected plug-in images as a tar.gz file on the local disk of a machine which has internet access using the Tanzu plug-in download-bundle command.
     ```